openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 . . .
 End Factory.
 ```

-- The `FACTORY` keyword, which you must immediately precede with an
-  `IDENTIFICATION DIVISION` declaration, indicates the beginning of the definitions of the factory data and
+The `FACTORY` keyword, which you must immediately precede with an `IDENTIFICATION DIVISION` declaration, indicates the beginning of the definitions of the factory data and
   factory methods for the class.

-`PROCEDURE` (optional)
-- Define factory methods.
+4. `PROCEDURE` Which is optional, and define factory methods.
----

 ### Defining a factory method
 A factory method defines an operation that is supported by a class independently of any object instance of the class.